Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Introduction

-Volumetric video playback typically comprises two pipeline stages \cite{Yang2025ImViD}: (i) 3D scene reconstruction, which is compute-intensive but relatively delay-tolerant, and (ii) real-time playback, which is tightly bounded by the inter-frame interval and MTP latency.
+Volumetric video playback typically comprises two pipeline stages \cite{Yang2025ImViD}: (i) 3D scene reconstruction, which is computationally intensive but relatively delay-tolerant, and (ii) real-time playback, which is tightly bounded by the inter-frame interval and MTP latency.
 HMDs, constrained by power and processing resources, struggle to sustain high-quality ImViD rendering.
-To alleviate device burden, numerous studies have explored task offloading to fog or multi-access edge computing (MEC) platforms \cite{Liu2019MEC-Assisted,You2019Fog,Zhang2023Edge-FVV,Yu2023QoE,Yu2024Attention-Based,Sun2025Energy,Ojaghi2023SO-RAN}.
-Representative examples include F-RAN for distributed computation and caching \cite{You2019Fog}, MEC-assisted VR/AR leveraging field-of-view (FoV) prediction and deep reinforcement learning (DRL) scheduling \cite{Liu2021Learning-Based}, and ML-based edge allocation schemes for FVV to minimize viewing delay \cite{Zhang2023Edge-FVV}.
-Content-aware mechanisms such as viewport/tile streaming and attention-driven delivery \cite{Zou2021Modeling,Yu2024Attention-Based,Du2023Attention-Aware,Han2020ViVo} further reduce computation and bandwidth consumption by prioritizing perceptually important regions, while federated attention prediction enhances QoE under the Weber-Fechner perception model \cite{Zhou2025Federated}.
-Despite these advances, MEC nodes are typically farther from users than Next Generation Node Base (gNB) or O-Cloud computation sites, where transport delay often dominates the MTP budget.
-This motivates integrating communication and computation more tightly within the Radio Access Network (RAN).
+To alleviate device burden, numerous studies have explored task offloading to fog or Mobile Edge Computing (MEC) platforms \cite{Liu2019MEC-Assisted,Ojaghi2023SO-RAN,Sun2025Energy,Yu2023QoE}.
+Representative examples include F-RAN for distributed computation and caching \cite{You2019Fog}, and ML-based edge allocation schemes for FVV to minimize viewing delay \cite{Zhang2023Edge-FVV}.
+Recent edge human digital twin studies balance accuracy and timeliness via two-timescale optimization under energy and delay constraints \cite{Yang2024Dynamic}.
+Content-aware mechanisms such as viewport/tile streaming and attention-driven delivery \cite{11165352,Zou2021Modeling,Yu2024Attention-Based,Du2023Attention-Aware} further reduce computation and bandwidth consumption by prioritizing perceptually important regions, MEC-assisted VR/AR leveraging field-of-view (FoV) prediction and deep reinforcement learning (DRL) scheduling \cite{Liu2021Learning-Based}, while federated attention prediction enhances QoE under the Weber-Fechner perception model \cite{Zhou2025Federated}.
+Generative-AI-aided digital twin interaction, together with RIS \cite{11139123}, leverages Weber-Fechner QoE and joint communication-computation optimization \cite{Chen2025Generative}.
+Despite these advances, MEC nodes are typically farther from users than the Next Generation Node Base (gNB) or O-Cloud, so transport delay can dominate the MTP budget for interactive XR even with queuing-aware offloading \cite{Yi2020Multi-User} and game-theoretic allocation \cite{Cao2018Distributed}.
+This motivates integrating communication and computation more tightly within the Radio Access Network (RAN) for the pose-driven per-frame playback loop within stringent MTP deadlines in near real time (Near-RT) scale, and we further enable per-frame MTP control via a continuous content-hit ratio under a Weber-Fechner QoE model.